What is the best CPAP alternative?

 1. Mandibular Advancement Device (MAD)

-A custom-fitted oral appliance that holds the lower jaw slightly forward during sleep.
+A custom-fitted oral appliance that holds the lower jaw (mandible) slightly forward during sleep.
 This forward positioning advances the tongue base away from the airway, increases airway cross-section, and reduces the collapse that causes apnea events.

 Best for: Mild to moderate OSA; CPAP-intolerant patients; frequent travellers; those who prefer a smaller, non-powered device.